-When uploading images to the web there are a number of things to take into consideration, such as what is the image being used for, how large should the file be, and what type of image should be used for different items on your site.
-Remember when working with images on the web make sure to optimize them to increase loading time.
+When uploading images to the web there are a number of things to take into consideration, such as what is the image being used for, how large should the file be, and what type of image should be used for different areas on your site.

 Image Use and Type